sharifbhuiyan/Election_Analysis/README.md

 </p>

-  The code for Save the winning candidate's name to the text file :
+  Code for Save the winning candidate's name to the text file :
   ```ruby

     txt_file.write(winning_candidate_summary)